James H. Davis, III

 Jordan M. Fields

-CHS ‘16, University of Pittsburgh
+CHS ‘16, Cabinet Member, Office of the Mayor of Pittsburgh

 Tracey Jarmon-Woods was born in the state of Delaware and is the owner of the small business Modern Sky Art & Sound.
 As an artist, Jarmon – Woods hand designs and creates wall art reflective of social discourse which are featured in Art Galleries around New Jersey and are sold in local community fairs.
 Jarmon-Woods is the lead singer of the band called Trace that performs at numerous local venues.
 She also renders live performances at several facilities and hospitals for patients with dementia, the elderly and veterans with a diverse list of songs from the 30's to the 70's.